robertherdzik/BitBayJS_terminal/README.md

 - [ ] add support for other currencies not only PLN 🇵🇱
 - [x] error handling
 - [ ] saving favorite currencies
-- [ ] displaying many currencies at once
+- [x] displaying many currencies at once
+- [ ] split script to smaller files
+- [ ] fix 'undefined' names of currencies in the generated table